With System Tray

 It checks a file every X minutes using a timer to update menu (the file to check and the duration between each check is customizable).
 You can modify at runtime the selected file, or using the 2 files given with the sample named "TestFile.txt" and "TestFile2.txt".
 The header of these tests files have comments on how to format datas.
 When you click on an item, a message box is displayed, telling you what is the name of the selected item, and what is its associated comment.

-Usage example: An application which use a shared file containing Name/Email of present people connected to internet
+Usage example: An application which uses a shared file containing Name/Email of present people connected to the internet ;-)

-- A modal application which allow you to load/remove menus when you want:
+- A modal application which allows you to load/remove menus when you want:

 This sample code shows you how to load/remove menu items on a modal application.
 It is very easy to implement, and very easy to use, just have a look at the code...

-That's all.
-Your menu has now the ability to add and manage very easily dynamic items.
-Just have a look to the samples code to have an idea on how it works.
+That's all!
+Your menu now has the ability to add and manage dynamic items very easily.
+Just have a look at the samples code to have an idea of how it works.

 Use and enjoy.
 Please let me know of any bugs/mods/improvements that you have found/implemented and I will fix/incorporate them into this class in a future release.